vuestorefront/vue-storefront/packages/core/docs/commercetools/extensions/user-groups.md

 - `addCustomerToGroup: (customer: CustomerIdentifier, group: ResourceIdentifierInput) => Promise<UpdateResult>` - adds user to the group
 - `removeCustomerFromGroup: (customer: CustomerIdentifier) => Promise<UpdateResult>` - removes user from the group
-- `setup` - it configures the api client within the enterprise package.
-It expects the fully configured apollo client, so we recommend to configure the original api-client first and pass this configuration to the enterprise package (example below).
+- `setup` - it configures the API client within the enterprise package.
+It expects the fully configured apollo client, so we recommend to configure the original API-client first and pass this configuration to the enterprise package (example below).

 ## Example